October 17, 2017

 In addition to engineering modifications to existing mechanical systems, your HVAC contractor will be able to help you select the best system for your home, taking into account the size and characteristic of your home, as well as comfort and budget concerns.

-If you are installing a brand new HVAC system or wondering if it makes more sense to repair or replace, read the information we have online and speak with one of our experts before making a decision.
+If you are installing a brand-new HVAC system or wondering if it makes more sense to repair or replace, read the information we have online and speak with one of our experts before making a decision.

 One of the first things you should check is the heating and cooling capacity of your new HVAC system.
-Ask the HVAC technician about the reviews of the system and whether or not they meet the minimum requirements and are properly sized.
+Ask the HVAC technician about the reviews of the system and whether they meet the minimum requirements and are properly sized.

 Heating system capacity is measured by BTU (British Thermal Unit), which is equal to the amount of heat needed to raise a pound of water by 1-degree F. While input capacity measures the amount of gas burned (not taking into account losses due to combustion), output capacity is how much usable heat is generated.
 When looking at BTU ratings, make sure you know whether it is input or output.
 Newer units have smaller input BTU rating since they are more efficient at generating more heat and thus more BTU output.
 Generally, the higher the BTU rating, the greater the heating capacity.